 I started by making a very simple wire wrapped ring.
 This is found on page 331 of Dress Accessories 1150-1450 and is figure 1622.
 I wrapped 24 gauge silver plated silver wire around a ring mandrel about five times, then spiraled the ends of the wire around them to make the wraps and hold it together.

 This is a very interesting brooch from figure 1339 on page 254 of Dress Accessories.
 There is no information on how it was used, but it seems like it might work well for holding up hose.
 I plan on testing that theory the next time I get dressed in an outfit that requires them.
-To make this, I used WHAT GAUGE brass wire and formed it around a ring mandrel for the loop, then bent one end of the wire into a hook and wrapped the other around the hook side to secure it.
+To make this, I used 14 gauge brass wire and formed it around a ring mandrel for the loop, then bent one end of the wire into a hook and wrapped the other around the hook side to secure it.
 I hammered the ring flat, and then formed the pin out of another length of wire.
 Once it was shaped, I sharpened both the hook and the pin with a file.

 Netting Needles and Gauges

 All this wire stuff actually started because I’d decided I wanted to make a 16th century German hairnet, and I could not find reproduction tools that I could afford.
 There are two extant netting needle in Textiles and Clothing 1150-1450 in figure 118 on page 147.
 After some brainstorming with Matheus Bane, he suggested I could make them out of wire by sawing and bending the tines.
 These are made out of 14 gauge wire, but I have since discovered that I like using 13 gauge piano wire the best.
 It comes pre-hardened and already straight (rather than off a coil) so I do not have to spend as much time straightening and work hardening them.